catalyzeio/stratum-docs/guides/rails-postgres.md

 ```

 ## Pushing your application to the Catalyze platform
-The first time that you push your code to Catalyze, we require that you notify support@catalyze.io that you have pushed code and that your application finished building successfully.
-We will let you know when your application has finished the initial deployment.
-After the initial deployment, every time code is pushed to Catalyze using the command below, the application will be updated automatically.

-To push your code to Catalyze, simply run the command below from within your application's directory.
+To push your code to Catalyze, run the command below from within your application's directory.

 ```
 $ git push catalyze master